taustation-fan/players-guide/README.md

 During missions, you typically invest focus and some stats.
-After you have finished the missions on Tau Station, you must travel to other stations to find missions, and those missions might again prompt you to other stations, which costs you credits (and there are missions that require at least three interstellar travels).
+After you have finished the missions on Tau Station, you must travel to other stations to find missions, and those missions might again prompt you to travel to other stations, which costs you credits (and there are missions that require at least three interstellar travels).
 Also, sometimes bribing somebody with your own credits is the easiest way to convince an NPC to collaborate.